vegaprotocol/specs/specs/0013-accounts.md

 ## Trader margin accounts
 - [ ]  Every party that submits an order on a market will have a margin account for that market created.
 - [ ]  Each party should only have one margin account per market.
-- [ ]  Each party should only have a margin account created for a market they've ever put an order on.
-- [ ]  Margin accounts are transient and connected to open positions.
-There is a no such thing as a zero open position.
-There's no  such thing as a margin account that has a balance of zero.

 ## Insurance pool accounts